 The island is 42 kilometres long in the east-west direction and 15.2 kilometres wide, being separated from Faial by a narrow inlet about 8.3 kilometres wide (4.5 nautical miles), known as Canal Faial-Pico (water channel).

-The latitude and the longitude of Pico are 38°28'19"N and 28°21'50"W. It has 17 parishes distributed by its three counties, Lajes county (Calheta de Nesquim, Lajes do Pico, Piedade, Ribeiras, Ribeirinha and São João), São Roque county (Prainha, Santa Luzia, Santo Amaro, Santo António and São Roque) and Madalena county (Bandeiras, Candelária, Criação Velha, Madalena, São Caetano and São Mateus), the resident population is around 14 thousand inhabitants.
+The latitude and the longitude of Pico are 38°28'19"N and 28°21'50"W. It has 17 parishes distributed by its three counties, Lajes county (Calheta de Nesquim, Lajes do Pico, Piedade, Ribeiras, Ribeirinha and São João), São Roque do Pico county (Prainha, Santa Luzia, Santo Amaro, Santo António and São Roque) and Madalena county (Bandeiras, Candelária, Criação Velha, Madalena, São Caetano and São Mateus).
+The resident population is around 14 thousand inhabitants.